24

 7. Fairy Tale Horses and Golden Chariots

-The horses are also used by the Guard Hussar Regiment, and you can often see them riding through the city or training the horses on the riding course right outside the stables in the courtyard of Christiansborg Palace.
+At the Royal Stables at Christiansborg Palace, you can get close to the magnificent white horses.
+They are used by the Guard Hussar Regiment, and you can often see them riding through the city or training on the riding course right outside the stables.

 Gold Chariot_Royal Stable.jpg